 The recoverability of the related deferred acquisition costs is also considered through an assessment of the net present value of the future estimated cash flows for policies that are subject to commission, and as part of the liability adequacy test performed.
-As described in Note 17, it is anticipated that many claims have been deferred as a result of COVID-19 with members expected to receive treatment in the next financial year.
-These have been considered as part of the lability adequacy test and place the liability adequacy test in a negative position, requiring the \$5.2 million write-down of deferred acquisition costs.
-After the partial write down of deferred acquisition costs, the Company has no deficiency in the liability adequacy test at 30 June 2022 (2021: nil).
+As described in Note 18, for the 30 June 2023 liability adequacy test, the expected cost of claims do not include any anticipated claims catch-up (2022: NZ\$10.7 million), and the probability of sufficiency for liability adequacy test has been reduced from 97% to 75% to align with the nib Group.
+These changes reflects that the COVID-19 global health emergency is now over.
+No deferred acquisition costs write down required for 30 June 2023 (2022: NZ\$5.2 million).
 Further details are included within Note 16 (b) and Note 17 (b).

+Notes to the Financial Statements continued For the year ended 30 June 2023 nib nz limited